Brief

 "Sõitis Mäkke" - "Rode Into a Mountain") established

-for the best club team in the Skiing Relay-Race Competition
+for the best club team in Skiing Relay-Race Competition

 - the Night Rescue Competition is organized by